dprojects/Woodworking/Docs/README.md

 **Options:**

-* **Anchor:** First slection is the actual `Sketch` global position.
+* **Anchor:** First selection is the actual `Sketch` global position.
 Next are vertices from selected face.
 You can switch between the available positions to adjust the position more precisely.
 * **Rotation:** This is `Sketch` pattern rotation.
 It is useful if you change the face and the face is not at the same line.
 For example if you want to create Tenon at the other side of the table supporter.
 * **X axis:** Offset for the `X` coordinate axis.
 * **Y axis:** Offset for the `Y` coordinate axis.